mai0elkady/Boston_airbnb_data_analysis/README.md

 In trying to answer question 2, I used 2 models in my analysis, first a linear regression model, then a ridge regression model (with different regularization paramters).
 Both Models gave very similar accuracy results.

 ## Results
-1. I was able to establish a sense of the most expensive and least expensive neighbourhoods around Boston, and the property types they have to offer.
+1. Using descriptive statistics, I was able to establish a sense of the most expensive and least expensive neighbourhoods around Boston, and the property types they have to offer.
-2. For the prediction task, I was able to achieve an R2 score of 0.675 on average.
+2. For the prediction task, I was able to achieve an R2 score of 0.675 on average using a linear regression model with dropping the samples that has missing values (as it turns out that this would lead to a better R2 score than keeping those samples and imputing by the coloumn mean)
-3. There are other factors that affect the listing's price besides the neighbourhood, like the property type, and the type of cancelation policy,..etc.
+3. I used the linear model's coefficients to identify other factors that affect the listing's price besides the neighbourhood, like the property type, and the type of cancelation policy,..etc.

 You can read about the results in more details here: https://mai-elkady.medium.com/a-walk-through-bostons-airbnb-data-e4a9815173bf

 ## Libraries